statmike/Resampling-Methods-in-SAS-Viya/readme.md

     intable="string"
       required
-      specifies the name of the table to resample from in CAS B=integer
+      specifies the name of the table to resample from in CAS case="string"
       required
+      Specifies the name of the column from `<intable>` that connects groupings of rows that make up cases.
+If the value specified is not a column name in `<intable>` then the rows will be used as individual cases during resampling.
+    B=integer
+      required
       Specifies the desired number of bootstrap resamples.
 Will look at the number of threads (_nthreads_) in the environment and set the value of bss (resamples per _threadid_) to ensure the final number of bootstrap resamples is >=B.
       Note: If you run resample.bootstrap first then you should use the same value of B (it will ignore the value and use the value from the prior bootstrap).
-          If you don't run resample.bootstrap first then resample.doubleBootstrap will do it correctly.
+          If you don't run resample.bootstrap first then resample.doubleBootstrap will run it first.
     D=integer
       required
       Specifies the desired number of double-bootstrap resamples from each bootstrap resample.
     Bpct=double
-      required (optional with default=1 in the future) The percentage of the samples (intable) rowsize to use as the resamples size 1=100% Dpct=double
+      required (optional with default=1 in the future) The percentage of the number of sample cases (intable) to use as the resample size 1=100% Dpct=double
-      required (optional with default=1 in the future) The percentage of the bootstrap resamples (intable_bs) rowsize to use as the double-bootstrap resamples size 1=100%
+      required (optional with default=1 in the future) The percentage of the number of bootstrap resample cases (intable_bs) to use as the double-bootstrap resample size 1=100%
-      Note: if Bpct is set to 50% (0.5) and Dpct is set to 100% (1) the the double-bootstrap resamples will still be 50% of the size of the original samples (intable) rowsize seed=integer
+      Note: if Bpct is set to 50% (0.5) and Dpct is set to 100% (1) the the double-bootstrap resamples will still be 50% of the size of the original samples (intable) number of cases seed=integer
       required (optional with default=0 in the future) Sets the seed for random sampling.
 If missing, zero, or negative then SAS will compute a default seed.